-Units of Instruct tion Semester Hours
+Maio r Units of In struction Semester Hours

-100 Vocational Adjustments .
-1
+PN 100 Vocational Adjustments 1

-101 Health .
-1
+PN 101 Health 1

-102 Nursing I .
-91/2
+PN 102 Nursing I 91/2

-103 Body Structure and Function .
-2
+PN 103 Body Structure and Function 2

-104 Nutrition .
-1
+PN 104 Nutrition

-105 Growth and Development .
-1
+PN 105 Growth and Development

-200 Nursing II (Introduction - Medical and Surgical al
+PN 200 Nursing II (Introduction - Medical and Surgical

-TOTAL STREET Drug Technique) .
-5
+Drug Technique) 5

-202 Nursing III (Medicine and Surgery of all ages -
+PN 202 Nursing III (Medicine and Surgery of all ages -

-204 Nursing IV (Mothers and Newborn) .
-41/2
+Children, Adults, Aged and Chronically III) .
+161/2

-237.7 Nursing V (Mental and Emotional) .
-21/2
+PN 204 Nursing IV (Mothers and Newborn) 41/2

-7.000 .
-4
+PN 206 Nursing V (Mental and Emotional) 21/2

-(2.00 115 40
+PN 208 Comprehensive Nursing 4

-(Clinical Laboratory experiences 40:1 - 11 444
+(1730 Clock Hours) Total Semester Hours 48

-100 101 102 103 104 105 200 101
+(Theory Classes 30:1 - 570 hours) (Clinical Laboratory experiences 40:1 - 1160 hours)

 - PN 100 Vocational Adjustments.
 Includes orientation and introduction to practical nursing and the role of the practical nurse in the health field.
 Thirty hours instruction.
 One semester hour. - PN 101 Health.
 The study of personal, family and community health.
 Thirty hours instruction.
 One semester hour. - PN 102 Nursing I. This course presents a foundation structure for learning how to nurse patients.
 It provides a foundation which is used in all nursing courses in the curriculum.
-Three hundred forty five hours instruction.
-(Including clinical laboratory experiences.)
+Three hundred forty five hours instruction, (Including clinical laboratory experiences.)
 Nine and one half semester hours. - PN 103 Body Structure and Function.
 This course provides basic information about the normal human body that is essential in giving safe, effective nursing care.
 Sixty hours instruction.
 Two semester hours.

 - PN 104 Nutrition.
 This course is designed to provide the framework for the student to see relationships between physical well-being and nourishment, and the mental well-being and nourishment.
 Thirty hours instruction.
 One semester hour. - PN 105 Growth and Development.
 This course is designed to provide insight into the normal pattern of growth and development from conception until death.
 It includes physical, mental, social, and emotional developmental processes.
 Thirty hours instruction.
 One semester hour. - PN 200 Nursing II.
-Introduction to conditions of illness and includes causes, body's response, symptoms, diagnostic procedures, treatment, and related terminology.
+Introduction to conditions of illness and includes causes, body's response symptoms, diagnostic procedures, treatment, and related terminology.
 It includes fundamentals of drug therapy and safe techniques of administration.
 One hundred eighty hours instruction (including clinical laboratory experiences).
 Five semester hours. - PN 202 Nursing III.
 It is designed to prepare the student to learn to meet the nursing needs of patients with medical-surgical conditions.
 It includes children, adults, aged, and chronically ill.
 Six hundred hours instruction (including clinical laboratory experiences).
 Sixteen and one half semester hours. - PN 204 Nursing IV.
 This course is designed to learn to meet the special needs of the mother during pregnancy, labor and delivery and post-delivery.
 It also emphasizes the unique needs of the newborn.
 One hundred sixty five hours instruction (including clinical laboratory experiences).
 Four and one half semester hours. - PN 206 Nursing V. This course is designed to provide the student with a basic understanding of mental and emotional needs in health and in illness.
 It includes instruction in observation and recognition of signs and symptoms indicating possible mental and emotional problems.
 Ninety hours instruction (including clinical laboratory experiences).
 Two and one half semester hours. - PN 208 Comprehensive Nursing.
 Provides opportunity for application of foundation and strengthening skills learned for performing in roles I and II.
 This is the time for transition from student to graduate practical nurse.
 One hundred sixty hours instruction (laboratory experience).
 Four semester hours.